 Additionally, you should wear leather to prevent skin injuries and protect you from harm.
 Gloves and boots are recommended, as well.

 Below are more California rules and laws regulating motorcycle safety:

 Lane splitting happens when a motorcyclist goes in between two lanes in order to move more quickly through traffic.
 This practice was originally legalized in 2016.
 California created several laws that are intended to protect motorcyclists who choose to lane split.
 According to CVC 22400, a motorist cannot drive at a slow speed that interrupts the normal flow of traffic unless it is absolutely necessary to do so for safety-related purposes.
 Furthermore, CVC 22517 prohibits drivers from opening a car door or leaving it unclosed unless it is safe to do so and will not block traffic.

 There are safety considerations that must be kept in mind prior to allowing a passenger to ride with a motorcyclist.
 A motorcycle needs to be designed for an extra passenger.
 Also, weight limits must not be exceeded.
 A motorcyclist is expected to know the limitations that come along with carrying a passenger.
 Lastly, the passenger should know the risks that come along with riding in a motorcycle.

-If you have sustained injuries in the city of Los Angeles as a result of a motorcycle accident, an experienced personal injury attorney at West Coast Trial Lawyers will help you recover the compensation you deserve for damages including medical bills, property damage, lost wages, and pain and suffering.
-Call us today at (213) 927-3700 or email [email protected]to schedule a free consultation with our knowledgeable, caring, and compassionate legal team.
+If you have sustained injuries as a result of a motorcycle accident, our experienced motorcycle accident attorneys at West Coast Trial Lawyers will help you recover the compensation you deserve for damages including medical bills, property damage, lost wages, and pain and suffering.